Bipa: Dang bipa

 The Dang bipa is a four-stringed lute, with a curved neck with 12 frets, the modern version has a wider range of three octaves.
 According to the Chinese character Dang (Hangul:唐, pinyin: táng) is a word referring to the Tang dynasty, which means that this type of instrument originated in China and was introduced to Korea during the Tang dynasty.
 During the Goryeo period (918–1392), it was used in Dangak music.
 However, since the Korean era, it has also been used in Hyangak.
 The name Hyangak means "village music", a form of traditional Korean court music that originated during the Three Kingdoms period (삼국시대).
 In the past, people have tried to restore the way to play Dang-bipa, but it seems to have failed because there are no professional musicians for this type of instrument.
-Currently, the Dang Bipa is restored in both shape and play.
-It is plucked with the mokbal plectrum (small than bachi – plectrum of Japanese biwa) or play with gajogak like Hyang Bipa.
+As of the early 21st century the Dang bipa has been restored in both its form and playing techniques.
+It is plucked with a mokbal plectrum (smaller than the bachi used to play the Japanese biwa) or played with a gajogak like the Hyang bipa.